Best places to visit in Crete based on the town of your stay

 As soon as I drove down the hill I saw a beautiful landscape with a big contrast between the blue and azure colours of the sea and the orange and green of the land around this bay.

-I was really open mouth riding my scooter through the last bends that took me to the beach.
+I was really open-mouthed riding my scooter through the last bends that took me to the beach.

 Be aware this is a very popular place to visit in Crete, so you will not be alone.